Divorce and the Survivor Benefit Plan

 If a retiree elects SBP at the time of retirement and lists their current spouse as the beneficiary, what would happen if they were later to divorce?

-There are a couple common occurrences:
+There are a couple of common occurrences:

-1. The retiree is mandated to maintain their former spouse (and children) as their SBP beneficiary by a court order or divorce decree.
+- The retiree is mandated to maintain their former spouse (and children) as their SBP beneficiary by a court order or divorce decree.

-2. The retiree and their former spouse agree voluntarily that the retiree will maintain the former spouse (and children) as their SBP beneficiary.
+- The retiree and their former spouse agree voluntarily that the retiree will maintain the former spouse (and children) as their SBP beneficiary.

 If the court mandates that SBP coverage be provided to a former spouse, they can decide who is liable for the premiums.

-• They may order the retiree to pay the premiums in full, in which case they would continue to come out of their military retirement pay each month, or
+- They may order the retiree to pay the premiums in full, in which case they would continue to come out of their military retirement pay each month, or

-• they may order the retiree and the former spouse to split the cost.
+- they may order the retiree and the former spouse to split the cost.

 How to Ensure a Former Spouse Remains Covered Under the SBP

-If the court requires the retiree’s SBP beneficiary to remain the now-former spouse or the now-former spouse and children OR if the retiree and former spouse agree to maintain coverage voluntarily:
+If the court requires the retiree’s SBP beneficiary to remain the now-former spouse or the now-former spouse and children, OR if the retiree and former spouse agree to maintain coverage voluntarily:

 DD Form 2656-1 does not require a signature from the former spouse, and a retiree may neglect to submit it on time or at all.
 To protect themselves and ensure that the SBP changes go through, the former spouse should complete DD Form 2656-10 (Survivor Benefit Plan Former Spouse Request for Deemed Election) and send it to DFAS within one year of the court order mandating the SBP beneficiary change.
 Along with the form, the former spouse must also submit a copy of the divorce decree and settlement agreement.
-If the deemed election form and divorce decree are not received within one year of the divorce, DFAS is not required to honor it.
+If the deemed election form and divorce decree are not received within one year of the divorce, DFAS is not required to honor them.

 If child coverage is required along with former spouse coverage:

-• The child remains unmarried, and
+- The child remains unmarried, and

-• The child is under age 18 or under age 22 if they are enrolled in school, or
+- The child is under age 18 or under age 22 if they are enrolled in school, or

-• The child is disabled and cannot support themselves and the disability occurred while the child was under the age of 18 or 22 (if a student).
+- The child is disabled and cannot support themselves, and the disability occurred while the child was under the age of 18 or 22 (if a student).

 If the former spouse remarries after age 55, their coverage is unaffected.